hellosweta/SurfDystopia/docs/log.md

 }
 ```

 - decided to imitate search with a regions show page

+- ajax calls to google maps were taking longer than component rendering so you'd see the map of the region before